Breast Intraoperative Radiation Therapy (IORT)

 as our new fellowship trained breast surgeon.

-“This is one of the most exciting new breast cancer treatment options in recent years,” said Diane Palladino, MD, Core Physicians, a breast surgeon at Exeter Hospital.
+“This is one of the most exciting new breast cancer treatment options in recent years,” said Diane Palladino, MD, Core Physicians, a retired breast surgeon at Exeter Hospital.
 “Patients who meet the criteria for this treatment go from the prospect of a six-week treatment to completing both surgery and radiation treatment in one day and is most cases patients are able return home the same day as surgery.”

 “I always knew this new technology had the best potential to deliver radiation in the operating room safely and effectively to the patient,” said Gary Proulx, MD, of the Center for Cancer Care.
 “Now we have the evidence showing it with the results of medical trials.
 Patients have as good if not potentially better outcomes with this treatment and I am thrilled to be able to be the first and only cancer program in the region to offer this treatment.”